 Students will do an empirical research project on a specific topic under a teacher's supervision.
 The project involves meeting with the supervisor, reading relevant theoretical and empirical articles, conducting empirical research projects, and writing a project report.
-Assessment: 100% coursework.

 Elective courses